Log in for prices and ordering

 “Sandrone is now a historic estate, but the wines keep getting better and more finessed, a testament to the drive for perfection that runs through every aspect of this exemplary winery...”
 Antonio Galloni

-Since the early ’90s, Luciano has worked alongside his children Luca and Barbara and, increasingly, his grandchildren Alessia and Stefano.
+Since the early ’90s, Luciano has worked alongside his brother Luca, daughter Barbara and, increasingly, his grandchildren Alessia and Stefano.
 Driven by the family’s clarity of vision, the Estate has since expanded to over 27 hectares.
 One of the things least discussed about this celebrated producer and Barolo, in general, is the quality of their work in the vineyards.
 Sandrone is genuinely one of the regional leaders in this area.
 Firstly, they are organic in a region where organic practice is still infrequent.
-Secondly, Luca Sandrone is a perfectionist (like his sister Barbera) and is completely obsessed with the vines he manages.
+Secondly, Luca Sandrone is a perfectionist (like his niece Barbara) and is completely obsessed with the vines he manages.
 His focus is very much on making the vines stronger, healthier and more resilient rather than the symptomatic approach that is so typical.
 A great deal of the vineyard work is done by hand, with the Estate employing twelve full-time workers in the vines alone.
 Luca and Luciano openly reference Burgundy in their approach and seek to harvest only perfectly ripe and immaculate fruit.
 This is one of the keys to the purity and flesh of the wines.

 Another little-known fact is that 30-50% of the fruit is fermented as whole bunches, with the destemmed portion of the fruit also having a very high percentage of whole berries.
 Luciano Sandrone remembers well that once upon a time, all the region’s wines were made without destemming.
 The maturation occurs in large format oak, 500 litres and beyond, and only a small percentage of this oak is new (10% across the winery).
 The work in the cellar is minimal, with only wild yeast fermentation and no filtration.
 The macerations are managed very carefully, and the bottling occurs relatively early as Luciano Sandrone wants to capture the most refined tannins and as much fruit purity as possible, another key to understanding the wines produced here.